-When faced with the task of deep cleaning your entire home, we can almost guarantee the first thought that comes to mind is “but, where do I start?” – And we feel you!
+Now, when faced with the task of deep cleaning your entire home, we can almost guarantee the first thought that comes to mind is “but, where do I start?” – And we feel you!
 While it is understandable that cleaning your property top to bottom can be somewhat overwhelming, it isn’t impossible to complete in a day.
 Begin with making a structured plan of action by splitting your checklist into smaller parts.
 If you opt for tackling each room one by one and refusing to move onto the next until you’ve ticked off every to-do, then you are considerably more likely to find success.
-Never leave rooms half completed, it’ll only multiply the number of time-consuming jobs you’ll have to come back to on a later date!
+Never leave rooms half completed, it’ll only multiply the number of time-consuming jobs you’ll have to come back to on a later date.
+To make it just that little more straightforward, we have put together the following top tips to follow:

-We have all been guilty of hoarding old clothing with the intention of wearing them in the future, yet forget our promise until we embark in the following years clear out.
+We have all been guilty of hoarding old clothing with the intention of wearing them in the future, yet forget our promise until we come across them months later.
 While there is nothing wrong with keeping a few timeless statement pieces, it is time to thoroughly clear out all wardrobes, drawers and storage boxes and get donating!

 When filtering through your clothing, place items into three categories; keep, store away and donate.
 Those in the ‘keep’ pile will be going straight back into your wardrobe, anything you’re planning to store away should be bulky Winter items that are now out of season for the year, and lastly, anything you no longer wear but is in good condition can be donated.
-Local charities are always looking for new donations and many, such as the British Heart Foundation, even provide a free collection service to your home.
+Local charities are always looking for new donations, now more than ever in the current climate.
 Opting to donate to charity is a fantastic way to give your clothing a second life while supporting well-deserved causes.
+It may take a little more research to find charity shops that have reopened after the lockdown; however, you can find more information on this on Money Saving Expert.

 Now that the colder nights are behind us, its time to trade in your Winter duvet, flannel sheets and faux fur blankets for lighter alternatives ready for the warmer months.
 Before packing away your heavier bedding, aim to ensure that they are all washed and dried, it’ll give you one less job to worry about when you get them back out of storage again at the end of the year!

 If you’re yet to invest in bedding ready for the Summer months, then not to worry, we suggest purchasing a lightweight Summer duvet with a tog of 3 to 4.5, along with cotton bedsheets.
 The combination of a low tog duvet and cotton sheets will allow you to snuggle up while staying cool.
-We love the Summer bedding collection available on Ponden Home!
+We love the Summer bedding collection available on John Lewis!

 Flooring is one of the biggest culprits for building up dust, dirt and debris from the outdoors, which means that it is imperative to ensure that all surfaces undergo a deep clean.